Jump right in:

 If you find an interview, video, social media post, book passage or whatever else where Mr. Miyamoto speaks or writes that is not covered in the archive please contact me on twitter or e-mail me at firstname.lastname@example.org.
 Also feel free to contact me if you see a typo or if you spot some kind of formatting issue.

-There are also still several untranslated interviews in Japanese, French, and Spanish, easily findable by text searching for “untranslated”.
+There are also still several untranslated interviews in Japanese, French, Spanish, and more, easily findable by text searching for “untranslated”.
 If you have the knowledge necessary consider translating one of these.

 1985-1989 | 1990-1994 | 1995-1999 | 2000-2004 | 2005-2009 | 2010-2014 | 2015-2019 | 2020-2024